Mary Stevenson Kennerly -- Cope

+Viewing will be held from 1 to 7 p.m.
+Wednesday, Jan.
+6, at the funeral home.

-Friends may call at the funeral home.
+Friends may call at Glover's Funeral Home.
 The family will not be accepting guests due to COVID-19.
 You may contact her niece, Barbara Ann Simpson, at 803-707-1614.

 Post a comment as